 - 2 green onions

 - 1 bell peppers (we used 1/2 red and 1/2 orange)

 - Salsa, store bought or Salsa Fresca

-- Sour cream (or cashew cream)
+- Sour cream (or vegan sour cream or cashew cream)

 - Hot sauce

 - Feta cheese crumbles (omit for vegan)

 - If using, make the Pickled Red Onions.

 - Cook the quinoa: In a dry pan over medium heat, add the dry quinoa and toast it over medium heat, stirring frequently.
 After a few minutes you’ll start to hear a popping sound; continue stirring until the quinoa just starts to brown and smell toasty, about 3 to 4 minutes total.